goodmodule/react-facebook/README.md

 - Subscribe
 - User Profile

-# Support us
+# Support

-Star this project on [GitHub][github-url].
+Star me and this project on [GitHub][support-url].

 # Initialisation

-By default FacebookProvider is loading facebook script immediately with componentDidMount (you are able to use it with SSR).
+By default FacebookProvider is loading facebook script immediately after render (you are able to use it with SSR).
-If you want to download facebook script only when facebook component is rendered you need to add parameter wait to FacebookProvider.
+If you want to download facebook script only when facebook component is rendered you need to add parameter lazy to FacebookProvider.
 Use only one instance of the FacebookProvider on your page.